20 wrinkly dog breeds

 (Image credit: Getty Images)

-Although they have good hearts, the Bullmastiff can be a very independent thinker, which means they’re no pushover.
-Firm and consistent training and socialization is absolutely vital so that they know who’s top dog in the pack - you!
+Although they have good hearts, the bullmastiff can be a very independent thinker, which means they’re no pushover.
+Firm and consistent training and socialization are absolutely vital so that they know who’s the top dog in the pack - you!
 If they don’t learn their place early on, they can end up dominating the home and everyone in it, which is not what you want.

 10. Bloodhound